ocoretech/CTF-workbook/Vulnbegin.md

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/b4e77f84-8092-460a-a943-f9f961d34f61)

-You will find a X-token and your fifth flag with the help of fuzzing.
+You will find a X-token and your sixth flag with the help of fuzzing.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/83aa5670-89e2-4ad2-b629-cc2f57020f67)

+                            Flag 6 found with the help of fuzzing

 Now add this X-token value in the cookie section of the page inspection and use the Mod header plugin to include this token value.
-Head back to the first subdomain you found and now it says that "User is authenticated" and you will find the sixth flag with the help of the endpoint "env".
+Head back to the first subdomain you found and now it says that "User is authenticated" and you will find the seventh flag with the help of the endpoint "env".

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/08ea6556-e4ea-48f3-8afe-ba7649bde5af)

-                            Flag 6 found with the help of X-Token
+                            Flag 7 found with the help of the endpoint "env"

 Use "ffuf" to find more directories using the X-token as the cookie.
 You will find two directories : "user" and "robots.txt".
 Include them in the URL.